Exact kinetic propagators for coherent state complex Langevin simulations: Improved algorithm

 We evaluate the resulting matrix element, $\langle\phi_j^\prime|e^{-\Delta\hat H_1}|\phi_{j-1}^\prime\rangle$, using the conventional linear-order Taylor expansion, but now with respect to the transformed CS wavefunctions:

 The resulting action functional,

 is accurate to linear order in $\Delta$, like Eq.~(\ref{eq:csaction_old}), but incorporates many higher-order terms without introducing significant algorithmic costs.
-For example, Eq.~(\ref{eq: action_new}) is exact to all orders in $\Delta$ if $\hat H_1=0$.
-We emphasize that $H_1$ is a functional of the {\it transformed} fields, so functional derivatives of this term in the action (as appear in Eqs.~(\ref{eq:phi_eom}) and~(\ref{eq:phistar_eom})) will include a Jacobian factor, with an example detailed in the SI.
+For example, Eq.~(\ref{eq: action_new}) is exact to all orders in $\Delta$ if $\hat H_1=0${, with an example calculation shown in \cite{si} where observables are independent of $\Delta$.} We emphasize that $H_1$ is a functional of the {\it transformed} fields, so functional derivatives of this term in the action (as appear in Eqs.~(\ref{eq:phi_eom}) and~(\ref{eq:phistar_eom})) will include a Jacobian factor, with an example detailed in \cite{si}.

 This exact treatment of the kinetic term has important implications for the stability of the Langevin dynamics.
 The quadratic term in the action contributes a term $\sum_lA_{jl}\phi_l$ to the equation of motion for $\phi_j$ (see Eq.~(\ref{eq:phi_eom}) and similar for $\phi_j\leftrightarrow\phi_j^*$).
 Linear stability of the algorithm is determined by the signs of the eigenvalues of $A$.
 For the improved action functional in Eq.~(\ref{eq: action_new}), the algorithm is linearly stable if ${\rm Re}[1\pm e^{-\Delta\epsilon_\lambda}]\geq0~\forall~\lambda$.
 Thus the algorithm enjoys absolute linear stability if $\hat H_0$ has a positive (semi-)definite spectrum (see condition (2) above).
 By contrast, the action functional in Eq.~(\ref{eq:csaction_old}) requires ${\rm Re}[1\pm(1 - \Delta\epsilon_\lambda)]\geq 0~\forall~\lambda$, and hence is only stable for sufficiently small $\Delta=\beta/N_\tau$.
 Stability in the original approach then requires more $N_{\tau}$ discretization, making the method more resource-intensive as the required memory to store the CS fields and computation time per CL step increases.
 This stability constraint is exacerbated when using a fine spatial grid to model translationally-invariant systems, as this requires the incorporation of large-momentum (high-energy) modes.